crccheck/recipes/recipes/ice_cream.md

   - whip again

   + 1 C whole milk
-  - bring up to warm temp
+  - bring up to warm temp (don't let it boil)
-  + add yolks
+  + add yolks (temper if you want, I don't)
   - continue raising temperature until thick (coats back of spoon)

   + 1/2 C heavy cream (this also brings down the temperature.
 If overrun is